spatie/laravel-permission/docs/basic-usage/wildcard-permissions.md

 weight: 6
 ---

 When enabled, wildcard permissions offers you a flexible representation for a variety of permission schemes.

-The idea behind wildcard permissions is inspired by the default permission implementation of [Apache Shiro](https://shiro.apache.org/permissions.html).
-See the Shiro documentation for more examples.
+The wildcard permissions implementation is inspired by the default permission implementation of [Apache Shiro](https://shiro.apache.org/permissions.html).
+See the Shiro documentation for more examples and deeper explanation of the concepts.

 ## Enabling Wildcard Features